valexa/valta/FULL_SPECIFICATION.md

 [Team member name]’s p[0/1/2/3] activity has completed [ahead/jit/overrun] with status [red/green/amber]

 The notification text above gets sent to all team members once the manager has completed an activity.

+Team Member Onboarding Requirements:

+* Once a team member has logged in and has their FCM token saved in Firebase, that member should no longer be selectable in the OnboardingView.
+The member card should be visually greyed out/disabled to indicate they are already logged in on another device.

+* After the first successful member selection, the selected member's identity should be persisted in UserDefaults so that subsequent app launches do not require re-selection.